 Occasionally, practices will look to the likes of a laboratory information system (LIS) to address these issues but they are overly complex and unaffordable for use in a primary care or outpatient setting.
 This is not what you need.
 All of the aforementioned criteria for a CLIA compliant lab, that can fall by the wayside in POCT workflows, are covered by Relaymed in one affordable and scalable package.

-Quality Controls are important
+Quality Controls are Important for CLIA Compliance

 Quality control (QC) procedures are often overlooked by sites, especially those conducting only waived testing.
 You should not let this happen.
 At a minimum, the device manufacturers instructions on QC procedures must be followed and a log of results kept.

 COLA ranked a lack of QC logs at #5 in their Top 10 Deficiencies!

 Regardless, these are exceptionally important for practices and CLIA alike, as they add confidence that your results are accurate and reliable.
 Otherwise, POC devices are vulnerable to a host of issues that can go unnoticed.